michaeljdeeb/daily-programmer/README.md

 My solutions to problems posed by [reddit.com/r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer/) (the plan is to write them in Ruby)

-The week numbers will bring you into that weeks challenge solutions on GitHub.
+The week numbers will bring you into that week's solutions on GitHub.
 The name links will bring you to the reddit post if you'd like to see the challenges yourself.

 - [Week #160](Week%20160/)
     - [Trigonometric Triangles](http://www.reddit.com/r/dailyprogrammer/comments/2451r5/4282014_challenge_160_easy_trigonometric_triangle/) [Easy]